Charter and Rules

 CHAPTER I: PRINCIPLES

-Article 1: The Government Council, the Jurisdiction and the Secretariat, as well as the Economic and Financial Committee, royal families, members of Defense and Emergency Relief, the armed forces, religions, non-governmental members, and the whole world.
+Article 1: The Kingdom of The World, The Council of Government, Jurisdiction and Secretariat, as well as the Economic and Financial Committee, royal families, members of Defense and Emergency Relief, the armed forces, religions, non-governmental members, and the whole world.

-His Majesty THE KING OF THE WORLD EMPIRE Evrad Kameugne Kounchou (The Founder and Owner of The World Organization)
+His Majesty THE KING OF THE WORLD Evrad Kameugne Kounchou (The Founder and Owner )

 2. The Governing council , shall hold periodic meetings at which each of its members may, if it so desires, be represented by a member of the government or by some other specially designated representative.

-3. The Governing Council will take into account the principle of sustainable development in the context of economic progress and environmental protection.
+3. The Governing Council will encourage and enhance diversity and take into account the principle of sustainable development in the context of economic progress and environmental protection.

-4. The decisions of the governance will be taken as openly as possible on procedural matters through a confirmation vote of 15 member countries (must be governed under a system of democracy).
+4. The decisions of the governance will be taken as openly as possible on procedural matters through a confirmation vote of 25 member countries.

-5. The Governing council will provide assistance when emergency relief arrives, and maintaining international peace, prioritizing diplomacy, cooperation and understanding.
+5. The Governing council will provide assistance when emergency relief arrives, and maintaining international security and peace , prioritizing diplomacy, cooperation and understanding.

-6. Non-governmental membership is open to all States of countries which accept the obligations contained in this Charter and for which the Organization should not impose any restrictions on eligibility.
+6. Non-governmental membership is open to all States of countries which accept the obligations contained in this Charter and for which the Kingdom should not impose any restrictions on eligibility.

 7. Each Member, in order to guarantee all the rights and advantages resulting from membership, must fulfill in good faith the obligations assumed by it in accordance with this Charter.
-The organization has 220 member countries in which we serve.
+The Kingdom of the World is made up of 220 member countries in which we serve.

 8. Honorary members of the royal families will campaign on environmental issues such as sustainability and will be part of delegations to state occasions, hold ceremonies and investitures or, if they wish, will be represented by another specially appointed representative.